liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 4. Disabling actions:
 	- Do never remove actions.
 If an action is not available for an item due to its state, disable it.
 	- Exception: remove the action if the item by its nature cannot perform the action.
-5. Actions menu actions don’t have icons.
-Using many icons can increase the reading time of the menu.
+5. Actions menu may have icons.
+Using many icons can help identifying actions.
 6. Complementary actions must together (Ex: Lock, Unlock)
 	- When one is able the complementary must be disabled.
 	- Sometimes both would be able at same time (undo / redo)